 Two major changes

-1. Extended family member includes “fictive kin.”
+1. Custody of Children by an Extended family member includes “fictive kin.”

 A “fictive kin” is someone “unrelated by birth, marriage, or adoption who has an emotionally significant relationship, which possesses the characteristics of a family relationship, to a child.”